-The ACT report is one part of an extensive body of research attesting to the importance of text complexity in reading achievement.
-The clear, alarming picture that emerges from the evidence, briefly summarized below, is that while the reading demands of college, workforce training programs, and citizenship have held steady or risen over the past fifty years or so, K-12 texts have, if anything, become less demanding.
+The A.C.T. report is one part of an extensive body of research attesting to the importance of text complexity in reading achievement.
+The clear, alarming picture that emerges from the evidence, briefly summarized below (Much of the summary found in the next two sections is heavily influenced by Marilyn Jager Adams's painstaking review of the relevant literature.
+See Adams (2009).), is that while the reading demands of college, workforce training programs, and citizenship have held steady or risen over the past fifty years or so, Kindergarten through grade 12 texts have, if anything, become less demanding.
 This finding is the impetus behind the Standards' strong emphasis on increasing text complexity as a key requirement in reading.